 Thank you for visiting our website!
 This site has been used as a reference for Havanese owners & breeders worldwide.
 It was created to benefit the Havanese breed and the people who love them!

-Twenty years on and the Havanese breed is still in the process of becoming America’s top dog.
+Twenty years on for RH, and the Havanese breed is still in the process of becoming America’s top dog.
 The Havanese is a small dog, yet large-boned and sturdy.
 The properly socialized Havanese puppy is a happy and loyal dog, social and welcoming of visitors.
 The breed has a long coat that is odor-free and non-shedding.
 He is intelligent and easily trainable.
 The properly socialized Havanese puppy is friendly and emotionally balanced.
 He adores children whether they come into the family before or after his arrival.
 He is compatible with other dogs, big or small and most other species.
 He is playful but not hyperactive.
 The properly trained Havanese is watchful but not an excessive barker.
 He has a delightful and distinct personality that continues to bring much joy into the lives of families with children of all ages and empty-nesters alike.

 What makes the Havanese a rare breed is their interesting history which stretches as far back as the 16th century.
 This delightful dog was brought to Cuba by the Spaniards and gifted to the families of wealthy businessmen, as a persuasive way to establish trading relationships.
 These companions became quite popular among the affluent set and taken back by visitors to England.
 Nevertheless, the Havanese roots were in Cuba with the dog becoming the national dog of Cuba.
 Eventually, it was possible for all families to own the breed and he became a working dog of sorts.
 It is said that he was used to herd chickens and as a watchdog.
 Probably due to the Havanese being alert by nature, he was also considered a guardian of the children as families worked the farms.